pulsoned/yess/README.md

 How to use
 -------

-Navigate to the folder that contains `yess` and ensure you have a file of the type `.yo` somewhere in your directory, then simply type
+Navigate to the folder that contains `yess` and ensure you have a file of the type `.yo` somewhere in your directory, then simply type:

     ./yess <filepath>/<yofilename>.yo